eguvenc/framework_old/mtemp/request/releases/0.0.1/README.md

 ## About HMVC

-About HMVC structure you can find more information in [Advanced Topics / HMVC](/docs/advanced/hmvc) section.
-Obullo's HMVC library support just <b>internal</b> requests at this time.
+About HMVC structure you can find more information in Advanced Topics (/docs/advanced/hmvc) section.
+HMVC library support just <b>internal</b> requests.

 ### Calling HMVC Requests